-Ministry's Response RCY Assessment Year 1 Evidence - Received February 2022 Year 1 Assessment

-HLTH and MMHA have committed to review the use of involuntary care for children and youth, with the aim of creating recommendations to improve practices and oversight where necessary.
+Year 1 Evidence - Received February 2022 Year 1 Assessment HLTH and MMHA have committed to review the use of involuntary care for children and youth, with the aim of creating recommendations to improve practices and oversight where necessary.
 This work is scheduled to begin March 31, 2023, and will include the administration and analysis of Mental Health and Substance Use Patient Experience Surveys of youth in in-patient mental health services.
 From this work, improvements in processes and standards for treatment, services and supports for youth, specific to the Mental Health Act will be identified and actioned.
 No Progress HLTH and MMHA have submitted an action plan with six high-level actions to respond to all 11 of their Detained recommendations.
 At this time, no direct progress has been made towards this specific recommendation and the Representative is concerned to see that the review she has called for will not begin until March 31, 2023, 15 months after the review was to be complete.
-Year 2 Evidence - Received April 2023 Year 2 Assessment Teal 2 Evidence Received April 2023 rear 2 Assessment Approach under review as reported by the MMHA and HLTH.
-No Progress The update provided in March 2023 did not include information on the progress toward meeting • No Progress
+Year 2 Evidence - Received April 2023 Year 2 Assessment Approach under review as reported by the MMHA and HLTH.
+No additional information on the progress of this work was provided in the year 2 update.
+At the time of submission, no updates were provided on the review of involuntary care for children and youth, stated to begin by March 31, 2023.
+No Progress The update provided in March 2023 did not include information on the progress toward meeting this recommendation.